 description above shows that a data flow contains non-printable characters

 (CR and LF).
 If you want to look at it, please, set the following

 options.
 The option in the pos.3 allows you to identify request, which the logger will send to a device.

 Fig.1.
 Pressure data logger.

 Serial data view setup

-Now, click the "OK" button and try to receive a data from
+Now, click the "OK" button and try to receive data from

-a pressure device requires a request from a PC side.
-Ok.
+a pressure device requires a request from a computer's side.
+OK.
 It's simple.
 We should

 configure additional modules.
 First, please, select the "ASCII data parser

 from two drop-down lists (fig.2a, pos.
 1 and 2).
 Then, enable a parsing option for data received (fig.2a, pos.
 3) and select necessary data export plug-ins.
 The DDE server (fig.2b, pos.
 3) will help to check the accuracy of the parser's configuration.
 The "Local database" plug-in